mbaumgarten76-gif/Altered-TCG-Card-Database-1/README.md

-Altered TCG Cards Set in JSON format with all available languages and sets.
+Altered TCG card sets in JSON format, available for all languages and sets.